 Description

 This site is a part of the site referenced in the IMFLDP2 as site NA05 Nairn East.
-Expansion as per the proposed Grigorhill businesses expansion plan as may be revised and updated.
+Expansion proposals as per the proposed Grigorhill businesses expansion plan as may be revised and updated.

 Description